 Now, technology is amazing for personalized learning.
 It’s a really powerful enabler, but there’s also this definite risk of just leaning on it too much.
 Technology is a tool, not the end goal.
 The teacher-student relationship should always remain the focus of teaching and learning.

-How Schools Personalize Learning is Implemented
+How Schools Personalize Learning Is Implemented

 Implementing personalized learning involves various strategies, from small tweaks to high-tech tools.
 The key is finding the right mix for your students and school culture.
 These approaches help create a more student-centered learning environment.
 Key implementation methods include: